luckpp/microservices-tickets/nats-test/README.md

 - NATS Streaming requires us to subscribe to **channels/topics** since events are emitted to specific channels

-- NATS Straming stores all events in memory (default), flat files or in a MySQL/PostgresDB
+- NATS Streaming stores all events in memory (default), flat files or in a MySQL/PostgresDB

 ## NATS test project